sejal8745/createReadme/README.md

 ### ***Payment Options Page***
 - Payment Modes: Presents users with various payment options to choose from using the Payemnt Methods available in the api.
+- Validation: The user is now prompted to select a payment option (e.g., UPI, card) before confirming the payment.
+An error notification using `react-hot-toast` is displayed if no option is selected.

 ### ***Order Confirmation Page***
 - Random Order Delivery Status: Generates a random order delivery status, encompassing delivered, in-transit, and shipped scenarios.
 - Order Summary: Provides details on the order, the selected payment method, and a delivery status message.